Ken Townsend

-Ken Townsend MBE, is an English sound engineer who played an important role at Abbey Road Studios.
+Ken Townsend is an English sound engineer who played an important role at Abbey Road Studios.
 He worked on several Beatles albums, such as Rubber Soul, Revolver and Sgt.
 Pepper's Lonely Hearts Club Band.
 In 1966 he invented artificial double tracking (ADT).
-He spent his whole working career at EMI, and retired as the Chairman of the Studio Group after 42 years of service.
+He spent his whole working career at EMI and retired as the Chairman of the Studio Group in 1995.

 Career

 Following a four-year apprenticeship at EMI's Hayes facility, Townsend was hired in 1954 as a recording engineer at EMI Studios.
 Townsend worked with the Beatles throughout their entire career at EMI.
 He was present on 6 June 1962 for the band's first session at the studio and in August 1969 as they completed work on their album Abbey Road.
 Later described by producer George Martin as one of the "backroom boy[s]", Townsend rarely worked directly with the band but instead as a maintenance engineer, responsible for helping develop many of the studio inventions first used by the band.
 After being promoted to the studio's general manager in 1974, he began a process of rebranding the studio to capitalise on its connection with the Beatles.
 In 1976, he oversaw its official name-change from EMI to Abbey Road Studios.